The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Results

 \subsection{Linear Electronic Reservoirs}

-In this section we illustrate the notions of capacity and scaling introduced above in the more familiar realm of linear circuits.
-In the following, we show that electronic reservoirs with extensive memory capacity may be constructed from LRC circuit components and that these devices may be understood as constructing the Fourier representations of linear kernels.
-Moreover, in the Materials and Methods, we prove the following result.
+In this section we illustrate the ideas of memory and scaling introduced above in the familiar realm of linear circuits.
+We show that electronic reservoirs with extensive total memory can be constructed from LRC circuits and that these circuits can be understood as calculating a time-windowed version of the Fourier transform, akin to a spectrogram.
+Moreover, in the supplemental material, we prove the following result:\ \\